|

 natural world rewards you with certain gifts.
 Choose one nature boon from the

-list.
+list of boons available.
 You can choose an

 additional nature boon at 10th, and 14th level.
 Improved Wild Shape Beginning at 11th